 Pres.
-Trump associate Stone arrested, faces obstruction charge
+Trump confidant Stone is arrested, faces obstruction charge

 Roger Stone is an American political consultant, lobbyist and strategist known for his use of opposition research, usually for candidates of the Republican Party, Photo Date: 12/11/18 / Photo: ZUMA Press / (MGN)

-The seven-count indictment against Stone, a self-proclaimed "dirty trickster," is the first criminal case in months from special counsel Robert Mueller.
+Stone, a self-proclaimed "dirty trickster," faced a seven-count indictment in the first criminal case in months from special counsel Robert Mueller.

-It provides the most detail to date about how Trump campaign associates in the summer of 2016 were actively seeking to politically benefit from the release of hacked material damaging to Hillary Clinton's campaign.
-It alleges that unnamed senior Trump campaign officials contacted Stone to ask when stolen emails relating to Clinton might be disclosed.
+The indictment provides the most detail to date about how Trump campaign associates in the summer of 2016 were actively seeking the disclosure of emails the U.S. says were hacked by Russia, then provided to the anti-secrecy website WikiLeaks.
+It alleges that unidentified senior Trump campaign officials contacted Stone to ask when stolen emails relating to Clinton might be disclosed.

-The indictment does not charge Stone with conspiring with WikiLeaks, the anti-secrecy website that published the emails, or with the Russian officers Mueller says hacked them.
-Instead, it accuses him of witness tampering, obstruction and false statements about his interactions related to WikiLeaks' release.
-Some of those false statements were made to the House intelligence committee, according to the indictment.
+The indictment does not charge Stone with conspiring with WikiLeaks or with the Russian officers Mueller says hacked the emails.
+Instead, it accuses him of lying to Congress about WikiLeaks, tampering with witnesses and obstructing the probe into whether the Trump campaign coordinated with the Kremlin to tip the election.

+Some of those false statements were made to the House intelligence committee, prosecutors allege.

-CNN aired video of the raid at Stone's Fort Lauderdale home, showing FBI agents in body armor using large weapons and night-vision equipment, running up to the home and banging repeatedly on the door.
+CNN aired video of the raid at Stone's Fort Lauderdale, Florida, home, showing FBI agents in body armor using large weapons and night-vision equipment, running up to the home and banging repeatedly on the door.

 "FBI open the door!" one shouts.
 "FBI, warrant!"
 Stone could then be seen in the doorway in his sleepwear before he was led away.
 He is expected to appear in court later Friday.